-Our executive leadership team formed our ESG Committee in early 2023 and tasked the committee to progress our ESG program.
-The ESG Committee is comprised of leaders from across our business divisions and corporate functions, including operations, supply chain, sales, marketing and communications, human resources, legal, investor relations, accounting, and information technology.
-The ESG Committee meets at least monthly and coordinates with our various business leaders on business processes, planned initiatives, and policy developments that have direct impacts on our ESG objectives and reporting.
+Our executive leadership team formed our ESG Committee in early 2023 and tasked the committee to develop and advance our ESG program.
+The ESG Committee is comprised of leaders from across our business divisions and corporate functions, including operations, supply chain, sales, marketing and communications, human resources, EHS, legal, investor relations, accounting, and information technology.
+The ESG Committee meets at least quarterly and coordinates with our various business leaders on business processes, planned initiatives, and policy developments that have direct impacts on our ESG objectives and reporting.
 The ESG Committee keeps our executive leadership and Directors informed on progress.